 Take your seizure medicine if any was prescribed for you.
 Your doctor may refer you to a speech, physical, or occupational therapist to help you recover from any brain damage.

 If the doctor put a catheter in through your groin (endovascular surgery), it is okay to walk short distances on a flat surface.
-Limit going up and down stairs to around 2 times a day for 2 - 3 days.
-Do not do yard work, drive, or play sports for at least 2 days -- or when your doctor says it is okay to do so.
+Limit going up and down stairs to around 2 times a day for 2 to 3 days.
+DO NOT do yard work, drive, or play sports until your doctor says it is okay to do so.

-Your doctor or nurse will tell you when your dressing should be changed.
-Do not take a bath or swim for 1 week.
-If you have bleeding, lie down and put pressure on the incision site for 30 minutes.
+Your health care provider will tell you when your dressing should be changed.
+DO NOT take a bath or swim for 1 week.

 Call your doctor if you have: